FoRTExperiment/fortedata/README.md

 ### `fortedata` 1.0.2 Updates and Future Data Availability

 **Updates**
+*  `fd_double_dendro` and `fd_dendro` functions have been added that provide data from dendrometer bands

-* `fd_cwd` function added that includes coarse woody debris data from a 2019 survey of FoRTE plots.
+* `fd_cwd` function added that includes coarse woody debris data from a 2019 survey of FoRTE plots

 * `fd_ceptometer` now includes 2020 PAR data with an additional correction for some data based on calibration with the UMBS AmeriFlux sensor (see function documentation and additionally an in preperation manuscript, a preprint of which to be added upon submission)